grucloud/grucloud/docusaurus/docs/azure/resources/ContainerService/ManagedCluster.md

               description: 'This can only be set at cluster creation time and cannot be changed later.
 For more information see [egress outbound type](https://docs.microsoft.com/azure/aks/egress-outboundtype).'
             },
             loadBalancerSku: {
-              title: 'The load balancer sku for the managed cluster.',
-              description: "The default is 'standard'.
-See [Azure Load Balancer SKUs](https://docs.microsoft.com/azure/load-balancer/skus) for more information about the differences between load balancer SKUs.",
               type: 'string',
               enum: [ 'standard', 'basic' ],
               'x-ms-enum': {